odysseyindia/odyssey-tours/content/english/tim/itineraries/rajasthan-explorer/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/delhi/cities/delhi/excursions/transfer-from-international-airport-to-hotel/
-        title: Transfer from International airport to hotel
+        title: Transfer from Delhi's international airport to your hotel
         content: >-
-          Today, you start your tour on arrival in Delhi, where you will be met by our representative and transferred to your hotel.
+          You start your tour on arrival in Delhi, where you will be met by our representative and transferred to your hotel.
         date: ''
         etd: ''
         duration: ''